-11.5.1 write
+11.5.1 write and writeselector

 '''

 texio.write(<string> target, <string> s, ...)

 texio.write(<string> s, ...)

+texio.writeselector(<string> s, ...)

 '''

-Without the target argument, writes all given strings to the same location(s) $T_EX$ writes messages to at this moment.
+Without the target argument, writes all given strings to the same location(s) T_EX writes messages to at this moment.
 If \batchmode is in effect, it writes only to the log, otherwise it writes to the log and the terminal.
-The optional target can be one of terminal, logfile or terminal and logfile.
+The optional target can be one of terminal, logfile or terminal_and_logfile.